-HWS Athletics will be guided by NCAA Sport Science Institute publications on resocialization of collegiate sports and return to practice and competition guidelines as well as CDC, Ontario County Public Health and New York State guidance.
+HWS Athletics will be guided by NCAA Sports Science Institute publications on resocialization of collegiate sports, industry standard return to practice and competition guidelines as well as CDC, New York State and Ontario County Public Health guidance.

 As always, coaches will work with student-athletes directly to ensure they have all the necessary information.

 What are HWS Athletics guiding principles to return to competition?

 HWS Athletics is committed to the following guiding principles:

 - The health, safety and well-being of our student-athletes, staff, HWS community, Geneva community and our global community are paramount to our decisions.